Tatyana at the Barbican

 With dutiful study of the programme notes, the storytelling made sense and the performance was engaging, playful and inventive.
 Without, it may have been more of a puzzle.
 Nevertheless, it was ultimately enjoyable and executed flawlessly by the company.

 Tatyana was part of the Theatre & Dance Jan – Jul 2013 series, and has now ended.
-For further information about upcoming events in the series or to book tickets visit here.
+For further information about upcoming events in the series or to book visit the Barbican’s website here.